allegro/allegro.tech/_posts/2015-01-14-A-look-at-Swift-functions.md

 var me: String = person(firstName: "Szymon", familyName: "Tur", personAge: 27)
 ```

 Each function parameter could have two names: external and local.
-External parameter name (firstName, lastName, personAge) is used when you call a function
+External parameter name (firstName, familyName, personAge) is used when you call a function
 while the local (name, lastName, age) inside the function body.
 If you want to use the same word as the external and local name you can use a shorter notation by adding **#** character before it.

 ```swift